ymm-tech/easy-byte-coder/README.md

 In Easy-byte-coder, you can implement injection of method pointcuts by extending interface meanwhile specifying the class to modify.
 These pointcuts allowed to use currently include:

 - LocalVariables: add LocalVariables in method.
-- Before: modify before mothed execution.
+- Before: modify before method execution.
-- After: modify before mothed return.
+- After: modify before method return.
 - Catch: catch customized exception.
-- Body: replace the whole mothod body.
+- Body: replace the whole method body.

 ### Class isolation